 For the taps, I went with the standard style.
 They worked as intended and had a great shiny chrome finish.
 I know the benefits of forward-sealing faucets, and Keg Connection provides multiple tap upgrade options if you want.
 But these standard faucets look superb, and as long as you have a long tap handle to give you some leverage over sticky sliders, they’re perfect.

 The liquid lines weren’t as flashy as the bright red gas lines, but this is with good reason.
 You want a transparent beer line so you can see cleanliness and spot any nastiness build-up that tells you if cleaning doesn’t do the trick, it’s time to replace.
 And of course it came with CM Becker disconnects on the liquid end, just like the gas.

 If you’re in the market for a kegerator or keezer system, there are tons of options out there.
 The Keg Connection kit I had was superb quality both in looks and the attention to detail like pre-assembling the key joints, and offering only CM Becker disconnects.
 With the level of customization available, you can add as much equipment as needed, and get upgrades that are reasonably priced.
 I am definitely pleased with how well my old kegerator is working now and how great it looks.

 - Featured in this review – 2 Faucet Basic Homebrew Kegerator Kit

 - Specials and Deals – Keg Connection periodically has stellar deals on kegs

-Our Top Draft Resources Special Thanks to Keg Connection for providing the unit used for evaluation in this review.
+Our Top Draft Resources This post may contain affiliate links.
+We may make a commission when you use our links.
+This will never cost you extra.
+Thank you for supporting Homebrew Finds!
+Special Thanks to Keg Connection for providing the unit used for evaluation in this review.
 By Brad Probert.
 Check out Brad’s website – beersnobby.com review:kegconnectionconversionkit tag:tpr

 Everything For Your Kegerator!